5 COVID-19 cases in Tan Tock Seng Hospital cluster have Indian variant of coronavirus

 REPORTS OF VIRUS VARIANTS IN SINGAPORE

-Assoc Prof Mak said Singapore can expect to see "more viral variants" identified over time, and that all necessary public health action has been taken to isolate and ringfence the cases.
+Assoc Prof Mak said Singapore can also expect to see "more viral variants" identified over time, and that all necessary public health action has been taken to isolate and ring fence the cases.

 Education Minister Lawrence Wong, co-chair of the task force, said: "The new variant strains have higher attack rates, they are more infectious, they are causing larger clusters than before.”

+READ: Travellers with recent travel history to higher risk places will serve 21-day stay-home notice from May 8

-Assoc Prof Mak added that the “presence of viral variants of concern among our local cases affirms” Singapore’s vaccination strategy that prioritised healthcare workers and older Singaporeans.
+Assoc Prof Mak said that the “presence of viral variants of concern among our local cases affirms” Singapore’s vaccination strategy that prioritised healthcare workers and older Singaporeans.

 Had Singapore not done so, the TTSH cluster would have been “significantly larger”, Assoc Prof Mak said.